 Western Plains Wind Farm Newsletter

 developing its first Tasmanian wind farm north-west of Stanley.
-The site is an
+The

 project has potential for the highest energy yield per turbine in Australia and